 To further complicate matters, sector composition is not necessarily stable over time.
-Figure 4 shows how the monthly percent of each GICS industry, weighted by deal size in USD, changes over time.
-In line with the overall weights of Table 6, the weights are dominated by utilities,
+Figure 4 shows how the monthly percent of the largest 6 GICS industries, weighted by deal size in USD, changes over time.7 In line with the overall weights of Table 6, the weights are dominated by

-&lt;sup>7Weights before 2008q1 are noisy due to the small number of deals.
+7Weights before 2008q1 are noisy due to the small number of deals.
 Accordingly, we simply assume pre-2008 weights are the same as those in 2008q1.
 We likewise assume a constant weight for 2023q4 equal to 2023q3 since our deals-level